|

 near 3500 BCE."

-and second Millennium B.C. the archeological diggings showed that its
+and second Millennium B.C. the archaeological diggings showed that its

 royal palace, constructed in the third Millennium B.C. had been burned